-According to the Northam Regional Growth Plan, growth in Grass Valley is likely to occur due to the close proximity of the town site to the Avon Industrial Park.
+According to the Northam Regional Growth Plan 2012, growth in Grass Valley was likely to occur due to the close proximity of the town site to the Avon Industrial Park.
+At this stage the Avon Industrial Park has not resulted in any significant growth of Grass Valley, however this potential still remains should the success of the Industrial Park improve.